linka-cloud/coredns-split/README.md

 In this configuration, we forward all queries to 10.10.10.1 and to 9.9.9.9 if 10.10.10.1 did not respond.

 **If only used with the forward plugin, the private dns server must be configured as the first forwarded server in the list.
-Alose, the policy must be configured as sequential, so that the first server is always tried first and the second only if the first do not return any answer.**
+The policy must be configured as sequential, so that the first server is always tried first and the second only if the first do not return any answer.**

 We filter out A records pointing to an IP address in the 10.10.10.0/24 network except for queries coming from the 192.168.0.0/24 and 192.168.1.0/24 networks.
 If the allowed networks are not defined, the plugin will allow the requests from the same network, e.g. 10.10.10.0/24.